-More specifically for higher ed grantseekers, the foundation primarily directs its funding at "the scientific education of youth."
+For higher education grantseekers, the foundation prioritizes "the scientific education of youth."
 “Scientific education” in this context is defined as including "the physical and life sciences, mathematics and the environmental sciences," while a “youth” may be anyone “pre-natal through 21 years of age.”
 Fundraisers should therefore keep in mind that the applicant pool may include programs supporting everyone from pregnant mothers to college seniors.

-AHF also has specific funding goals.
-In addition to an emphasis on “innovation,” the foundation is looking for programs that are non-duplicative of other organizations' work, that draw on "untried methods," that seek a broad impact, and that are “dedicated to improving the human condition of all mankind” within the context of “providing solutions to the complex educational concerns currently facing the American society.”
+It also has specific funding goals.
+In addition to an emphasis on “innovation,” the foundation looks for programs that avoid duplicating other organizations' work, that draw on "untried methods," that seek a broad impact, and that are “dedicated to improving the human condition of all mankind” within the context of “providing solutions to the complex educational concerns currently facing the American society.”

-Funding provided to colleges and universities to date has often supported outreach programs for primary and secondary students.
-Examples of these types of awards have included university-organized initiatives for K-12 students such as science enrichment activities, academic workshops, career exploration, college success, a math camp, summer sessions on environmental science, anatomy and physiology, biology, genetics, computer science, and efforts to attract more girls into STEM-related studies.
+The list of past grantees is relatively diverse, and there are a handful of awards for teacher development or boosting curriculum in the classroom.
+Funding for colleges and universities often supports outreach programs for primary and secondary students.
+Examples of these types of awards include university-organized initiatives for K-12 students such as science enrichment activities, academic workshops, career exploration, college success, a math camp, summer sessions on environmental science, anatomy and physiology, biology, genetics, computer science, and efforts to attract more girls into STEM-related studies.

-Applications for an American Honda Foundation grant are submitted via an online process and reviewed quarterly.
-Interested organizations can start the process by verifying their eligibility for funding by completing an online quiz.
+Applications for an American Honda Foundation grant are submitted via an online process and reviewed quarterly with deadlines falling on the first of February, May, and August.
+Interested organizations can start the process by verifying their eligibility for funding via an online quiz.